-Stewards of the Coast and Redwoods is only able to do our good works with the help of the following dedicated individuals.
+Stewards of the Coast and Redwoods is able to do good work thanks to the following dedicated individuals:

 Michele Luna has worked for Stewards since 1994, raising $3,000,000 in grant and contract funds to support education, stewardship and resource management projects in Russian River District State Parks.
 She has been working in the field of nonprofit administration with an emphasis on volunteer programs since 1991.
 Michele has demonstrated skills in the areas of board development, financial management, fund development, graphic design and web management, advocacy and marketing, and is known for her excellent accountability for grant funding and program deliverables.
 She is the overall administrator of the programs that Stewards manages.
 Michele coordinated the efforts to fund and manage a successful fish habitat restoration project in the Willow Creek watershed, completed in 2014, and was responsible for entering Stewards into a contract with the California Department of Parks and Recreation to manage Austin Creek State Recreation Area in the face of possible park closure.
 Michele grew up in the San Fernando Valley and moved to Sonoma County in 1979 to raise her family.

 Annie Cresswell has been with Stewards since February of 2002 after graduating from Empire College with a certificate in business administration.
 She has a background in environmental advocacy and provides valuable administrative as well as program assistance.
 Annie also oversees all human resource issues and the management of retail sales.
 Annie grew up and lives in the hills of Cazadero.